iris-edu/yasmine-stationxml-editor/README.md

 ## Known issues
 Even if we have performed a lot of tests, YASMINE is currently released in beta version and some bugs and limitations might still be found.

+Installation setup currently fails with `numpy-1.22.2`.
+It is recommended to use `numpy-1.21.5` instead.

 The new **AROL** (Atomic Response Objects Library) instrument response library, from Résif, is still in depoyment stage and only includes a limited set of instruments.
 Users are encouraged to use the **NRL** library, also available.